Eclipse \i klips′\ (n): the total or partial obscuring of one heavenly body by another.

 There’s nothing wrong with the above definition of an eclipse, but it doesn’t begin to convey the thrill and excitement that takes hold of eclipse chasers when the Moon encroaches upon the Sun.

 What’s more, a total solar eclipse is a rare event, cosmically speaking.
-There are close to 200 confirmed moons orbiting six major planets in our solar system (Mercury and Venus lack moons).
+There are more than 200 confirmed moons orbiting six major planets in our solar system (Mercury and Venus lack moons).
 But in only one instance is there a moon that’s the right size, and at the right distance from its planet, to just barely cover the brilliant solar disk and reveal the Sun’s wispy corona.
 And that’s our Moon.
 (Looked at another way, total solar eclipses aren't rare; they occur roughly once every year or two somewhere on Earth.
 But any given spot on our planet's surface gets darkened by the Moon's shadow on average only once about every 400 years, so in that sense totality is indeed rare.)

 Of course the Moon doesn’t totally eclipse the Sun every month — if it did, seeing totality wouldn’t be as much of a thrill.
 And even when the lunar disk encroaches on the Sun, it doesn’t always completely cover the solar disk.
 In fact, at new Moon — the only lunar phase when a solar eclipse can occur — the Moon usually misses the Sun altogether.
 Given all the variables, it’s almost surprising that we see eclipses at all.